-You can bring an old tea caddy or a shabby wood box, as long as its small enough to carry with you as we can’t store large items.
+You can bring a 60s book-rack, a small occasional table, a simple chair or a shabby wood box.
 These objects can be wobbly, scratched or dented, and maybe a few bits missing- they can date from 19th to mid 20th century.

-During the 6 or 12 weeks you will work on your own piece while learning the skills you need along the way.
-Steve English is an experienced teacher who will increase your knowledge as he shares his life time experiences of being a professional restorer
+Choose from four to twelve weeks to work on your own piece while learning the skills you need along the way.
+Steve English is an experienced teacher who will increase your knowledge as he shares his life time experiences of being a professional restorer and French Polisher.

 We will show you how to fix the wobbles and make joint repairs and how to repair lost or flaky veneers.
 You will also have an introduction to wood finishes from modern stains, varnishes and waxes to classic French polishing.

-This is a great way to get stuck into the wonderful and mysterious world of restoration.
+This is a great way to get stuck into the practice of restoration.
 Whether your interests are mid century modern plywood and plastic or ormolu and inlay, Steve will guide you through the process of assessing a potential project, learning about its construction and how to bring a sad relic back to shining glory.